mlcommons/training/large_language_model/megatron-lm/README.md

 Evaluate after every 24576 samples (=50.33B tokens)

 ### Evaluation thoroughness
-Evaluation on the validation subset that consists of 24576 examples which makes up 5662 samples (=11.59B tokens).
+Evaluation on the validation subset that consists of 24567 examples.